Considering a career in Speech-Language Pathology?

-The Master’s SLP at JU is being designed for those students planning careers as speech-language pathologists with a primary goal to develop professionals who are knowledgeable and skilled in the assessment, diagnosis, and treatment of speech, voice, swallowing language, and cognitive disorders with emphasis on the practice of medical speech-language pathology.
+The Master of Science in Speech-Language Pathology Program (MS SLP) at Jacksonville University (JU) is being designed for those students planning careers as speech-language pathologists with a primary goal to develop professionals who are knowledgeable and skilled in the assessment, diagnosis, and treatment of speech, voice, swallowing, language, and cognitive disorders with emphasis on the practice of medical speech-language pathology.
 Under the direction of experienced faculty, students will gain the skills needed to assess and treat individuals with diverse needs.

-A master's degree in speech pathology is generally required for students looking to become speech-language pathologists.
-Speech pathologists can work in schools, hospitals and private health offices and diagnose, treat and prevent a variety of communication, speech, and language disorders.
+A MS SLP is generally required for students looking to become speech-language pathologists.
+Speech-language pathologists can work in schools, hospitals and private health offices and diagnose, treat and prevent a variety of communication, speech, and language disorders.

-Currently, Jacksonville University is now offering the prerequisite courses in Communication Sciences and Disorders.
-These prerequisite courses are needed for students to meet the general course requirements prior to application to a master’s program in speech language pathology.
+Currently, JU is now offering the prerequisite courses in Communication Sciences and Disorders (CSD).
+These prerequisite courses are needed for students to meet the general course requirements prior to application to a MS SLP program.

-Students who hold a bachelor’s degree in a field that is not in Communication Sciences and Disorders, Speech-Language Pathology, or the equivalent, must complete these prerequisite courses before they begin graduate work in speech-language pathology regardless of the institution they attend for graduate school.
+Students who hold a bachelor’s degree in a field that is not in CSD, speech-language pathology, or the equivalent, must complete these prerequisite courses before they begin graduate work in speech-language pathology regardless of the institution they attend for graduate school.

-Note: Jacksonville University is seeking accreditation with the Council on Academic Accreditation (asha.org) for the initiation of a graduate program in speech language pathology.
+Note: Jacksonville University is seeking accreditation with the Council on Academic Accreditation (asha.org) for the initiation of a graduate program in speech-language pathology.
+CHECK US OUT.pdf

 CSD 200 Phonetics (3 cr): This course provides intensive training in the use of the International Phonetic Alphabet for transcribing American English in typical and disordered speech.